When and how you file can make a big difference.

 |1960 or later||67|

-Claim early (reduced benefit) —Regardless of when you were born, you can claim your benefit as early as age 62—but at a reduced rate.
+Claim early (reduced benefit)—Regardless of when you were born, you can claim your benefit as early as age 62—but at a reduced rate.
 The earlier you claim, the less you’ll receive.
-Those who claim their benefit at age 62 will lose 25% to 30% of their total benefit.2
+Those who claim their benefit at age 62 could lose as much as 30% of their total benefit.2

 How to claim.